carolgschwend/microcks/install/kubernetes/README.md

   $ helm status microcks
   $ helm get microcks

-Microcks is available at https://microcks.192.168.64.6.nip.io.
+Microcks is available at https://microcks.microcks

-Keycloak has been deployed on https://keycloak.192.168.64.6.nip.io/auth to protect user access.
+Keycloak has been deployed on https://keycloak.microcks/auth to protect user access.
 You may want to configure an Identity Provider or add some users for your Microcks installation by login in using the username and password found into 'microcks-keycloak-admin' secret.

-Kafka broker has been deployed on microcks-kafka.192.168.64.6.nip.io.
-It has been exposed using TLS passthrough of the Ingress controller, you shoud extract the certificate for your client using:
+Kafka broker has been deployed on microcks-kafka.microcks It has been exposed using TLS passthrough of the Ingress controller, you shoud extract the certificate for your client using:

   $ kubectl get secret microcks-kafka-cluster-ca-cert -o jsonpath='{.data.ca\.crt}' | base64 -d > ca.crt